pemcg/mastering-automation-addendum-for-cloudforms-4.6/playbook_methods/chapter.md

 ## Argument Passing and Returning

-As with a Ruby method, static or dynamic values can be passed as arguments into a playbook method, and the playbook can return values back to $evm to be used in subsequent stages of a workflow.
+As with a Ruby method, static or dynamic values can be passed as arguments into a playbook method, and the playbook can return values back to `$evm` to be used in subsequent stages of a workflow.

 ### Arguments

-Values can also be retrieved from state\_vars
+Values can also be retrieved from state\_vars.
+This

 ``` Ruby
 $evm.set_state_var(:date_stamp, "#{Time.now}")